rreben/basket4py/README.md

 ## Behind the scenes
 * Vagrant is used to install python 3, jupyter and some other tool from the Anaconda eco system to a virtual mashine.
-* Vagrant is instructed to use chef as the provisioner.
+* Vagrant is instructed to use ansible installer.
 * The virtual machine is provided via Oracles virtual box.
 * A web server is running on the virtual (guest) computer.
 This server serves the jupyter notebooks.
 * These notebooks can be accessed via port forwading from the host computer.